avatarsdk/metaperson-vr-quest-sample/README.md

 ## How It Works
 ### Importing Avatar From Web Page
 [MetaPerson Creator](https://metaperson.avatarsdk.com/) page can be shown in a Web View component.
-This samples uses the [Vuplex Web View](https://store.vuplex.com/webview/android-gecko).
+This sample uses the [Vuplex Web View](https://store.vuplex.com/webview/android-gecko).
 You can use any other Web View component that best suits you.
 * Load the following page in a Web View: https://metaperson.avatarsdk.com/iframe.html
-* Before the page is loaded this Java Script code should be executed.
+* Before the page is loaded this JavaScript code should be executed.
 It subscribes to some events and posts messages with authentication and export parameters.
 ```js
 const CLIENT_ID = "your_client_id";
 const CLIENT_SECRET = "your_client_secret";